hollance/TheKissOfShame/README.md

 “Something so wrong never sounded so right.”

+‼️‼️‼️ **WARNING!
+I've received a report that this plug-in can output very loud feedback noises.
+I have not been able to reproduce this.
+Unfortunately, I can't fix the problem if I don't know where it comes from.
+Be careful when using this plug-in, and just in case put a limiter behind it!** ‼️‼️‼️

 The Kiss of Shame, debuted at the Audio Engineering Society Convention 2014 in Los Angeles, was a pioneering DAW plugin that leveraged commercial UX/UI design principles to shape its magnetic tape + circuitry emulation algorithms.

 ![](Docs/blurb.jpg)